VAM7686/RandomPhoto/README.md

 git clone https://github.com/[your_username]/CatImageGenerator.git
 ```
 2. Open the project in Xcode
-3. Configure Firebase for your app by following these [steps](https://firebase.google.com/docs/ios/setup)
+3. Build and run the app in the simulator or on a device
-4. Build and run the app in the simulator or on a device
+4. (Optional) If you would like to configure the Firebase for your own database, follow these [steps](https://firebase.google.com/docs/ios/setup).